FTarfasse/quick-perf-wiki/Spring.md

 # Configuration for SQL annotations

-To can use [SQL annotations](https://github.com/quick-perf/doc/wiki/SQL-annotations), you have to supply an instance of *QuickPerfProxyBeanPostProcessor* to your spring context.<br>
+To can use [SQL annotations](https://github.com/quick-perf/doc/wiki/SQL-annotations), you have to add a *QuickPerfProxyBeanPostProcessor* bean.<br>
-To do this, you can look at the Java code examples below or in [this Spring Boot project](https://github.com/quick-perf/springboot-junit4-examples).<br>
+To do this, you can look at the Java code examples below or [this Spring Boot project](https://github.com/quick-perf/springboot-junit4-examples).<br>

 After that, you can evaluate the SQL properties of the database repositories, the Spring services or the Spring controller.

-*Java code examples with QuickPerfSpringRunner and a SQL annotation*
+*Addition of a QuickPerfProxyBeanPostProcessor bean with @Bean*
 ```java
 	import org.springframework.context.annotation.Bean;
 	import org.springframework.context.annotation.Configuration;